|Available teaching periods||Delivery mode||Location|

 3. UC graduates are lifelong learners - evaluate and adopt new technology

 3. UC graduates are lifelong learners - reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 The textbook (in print or ebook) can be purchased on campus from "The School Locker".
-Details about the release date and how to purchase the Labboratory Notes will be provided on the Canvas site for this unit.
+Details about the release date and how to purchase the Practical Notes 2023 will be provided on the Canvas site for this unit.